@font-face{ font-family: Times New Roman; }

 Lynux was suprised.
 Why were they questioning him all of a sudden?
 This wasn't how they were supposed to respond.

-Kuelaynleoui broke from his palace and their significant job, despite being away from the person they practically raised breaking them on the inside.
-They felt so attatched to Lynux, it was hard to go.
+Kuelaynleoui broke from his palace and their significant job, despite being away from the person they practically raised hurting them on the inside.
+They felt so attached to Lynux, it was hard to go.
 Kuelaynleoui also had a hard time believing in him as a God after seeing how he was before he rose to power as The Sovereign God: fragile and paranoid.
-He never made it clear, but they could see the undertones those traits in him.
+He never made it clear, but they could see the undertones of those traits in him.
 They spread the news of Lynux's creation of Iktyfs to make him happier, to make him feel better, because they noticed his affinity toward leadership.
 They cared about people, they cared about him, and they wanted him to come to realize his full potential.

 Years later, Lynux was informed that Kuelaynleoui had passed away from old age.
 He asked his informants to bring them to him.

 He was brought Kuelaynleoui's body.
 He stared at it -- He wondered how much longer they would have obeyed him anyway.
 They could have tested his loyalty, or questioned him further, if allowed in Ksij-En's government any longer.
-He would have had to kill them anyway, since it would have come to that point otherwise eventually.
+He would have had to kill them anyway, since it would have come to that point eventually.
 It could've compromised his safety and security.
 And it was already done; he had already become the peoples' Sovereign God, thanks to them. it couldn't have been helped.

 But Lynux shed one strange tear over their lifeless body.